Report of Operations of the 509th Parachute Infantry Battalion, Office of the Battalion Commander, S-3 Journal.

 Battalion relieved and went to bottom of hill.
 Total amount of mortar ammunition fired to date, 8860.
 Departed for Naples, moved out 0830 in truck convoy, arrived 1030, strength 122 men and 9 officers.

-(This archives and photos courtesy of Jim T. Broumley)
+(This archive and photos courtesy of Jim T. Broumley)